trailofbits/ManticoreUI-Ghidra/README.md

 2. Install the [GhidraDev plugin](https://github.com/NationalSecurityAgency/ghidra/blob/master/GhidraBuild/EclipsePlugins/GhidraDev/GhidraDevPlugin/GhidraDev_README.html) in Eclipse
 3. Import the project via `File -> Import -> General -> Projects from Folder or Archive`
 4. Link your installation of Ghidra via `GhidraDev -> Link Ghidra`.
 The necessary `.project` and `.pydevproject` files will be generated for Eclipse.
+5. Format your code with the included `MUI/GhidraEclipseFormatter.xml` (taken from upstream Ghidra) by running `just format` with the tool [just](https://github.com/casey/just).